 As I mentioned, despite being long, the terrain of the trail makes the hike fairly accessible to people of all hiking skill levels, as long as their endurance is up for the distance.
 I’ve seen super fit people on this trail, as well as young kids, older adults, and people who lean on the heavier side.
 The key to this hike is to pace yourself, listen to your body and be prepared.
 Lots of food and water is essential to making it safely up and back.
 DON’T LET YOURSELF GET DEHYDRATED.

-Also, as I mentioned, you will have to cross the river multiple times, often times, depending on the weather and time of year, up to waist deep water.
+Also, as I mentioned, you will have to cross the river multiple times, oftentimes, depending on the weather and time of year, up to waist deep water.
 I highly recommend bringing water shoes and changing over to them at every crossing.
 Trust me, I’ve done this hike both ways, with just my boots and taking the time to swap over at every crossing.
-Your dry feet will thank you at the end.
+Your dry feet will thank you in the end.
 The few extra minutes at every crossing is worth the comfort for your feet on a trail this long.

-Along the trail you will pass some cool little campgrounds and most likely you will pass groups of people panning for gold.
+Along the trail, you will pass some cool little campgrounds and most likely you will pass groups of people panning for gold.
 If you keep your eyes open you will even spot remains of the old road that once went up to the bridge.
 (Click here for more information on the history of the bridge as well as more detail on the trail itself.)
 And if you are really lucky you may even spot some wild sheep.

 Once you reach the bridge you will most likely see bridge bungee jumpers lined up.
 I haven’t done this yet, but it is on my bucket list.